 Pacifier use, finger and thumb sucking are not the only habits parents should pay close attention too, though.
 Using a bottle for too long can have the same effect as pacifier use.
 Children should begin using a sippy cup by age one, and by age two should begin transitioning to regular cups.

 Tongue thrusting can also cause damage to a child’s smile.
 Tongue thrusting is when you push your tongue forward between your upper and lower teeth when you swallow.
 In a typical mouth, the tongue pushes against the gums above the upper front teeth when swallowing.
-And this habit can also lead to an open bite that will require orthodontic intervention.
+And ther habit can also lead to an open bite that will require orthodontic intervention.

-“The best thing a parent can do for their child’s smile is to remove pacifiers early enough that the mouth can naturally re-form, thereby reducing the need for an orthodontic intervention,” says Dr. Stosich.
+“The best thing a parent can do for their child’s smile is to remove pacifiers early enough that the mouth can naturally re-form, thereby reducing the need for an orthodontic intervention,” says Dr. Spector.
 “But, we know that breaking the habit of sucking can be hard, and sometimes once a pacifier is removed, it is replaced by a thumb or finger.
 In these instances, there are orthodontic appliances that can assist by discouraging the habit and ensuring the tongue stays in proper position.”

 Habit appliances can be used to prevent the child from sucking on the thumb and to prevent tongue thrusting.
 But often times, parents may not be aware that their child has a tongue thrust.
 Things to look for include:

 - Thumb sucking

 “If you believe your child may have tongue thrust, an orthodontist can help curb the habit to prevent misalignment of the child’s bite,” says Dr. Spector.
 “As with any habit, stopping it as soon as possible will help prevent prolonged issues that can damage the smile.”